Buda9/moodle-local_chatwoot/README.md

 2. Automatically retrieves and configures necessary settings from the Moodle database.
 3. Supports guest and logged-in users.

+## Compatibility

+- Use 'main' branch for Moodle 3.10 to Moodle 4.3
+- Use 'STABLE_404' for Moodle 4.4 and up

 ## Installation

 1. Download the plugin files.